Cash Advance Apps That Work With Any Bank in 2026

 What if my bank isn't supported?

-If your specific bank or credit union isn't recognized during sign-up, a few options are available to you.
-Some apps allow manual bank linking via account and routing numbers, which bypasses the need for a Plaid or MX connection entirely.
+If your specific bank or credit union isn't recognized during sign-up, some apps allow manual bank linking via account and routing numbers as a fallback.

 Conclusion